extratone/bilge/Bilge Colophon.md

 # Colophon

-*The Psalms* is proudly hosted by [Write.as](http://write.as/about) - a new sort of blogging content management system built atop [Markdown](https://daringfireball.net/projects/markdown/) and maintained by a company which [explicitly shares](https://write.as/principles) my commitment to a better, Open web. [**My theme**](https://write.as/themes/bilge) is adapted from [Anxiety](https://write.as/themes/anxiety) by Max Henderson.
-The full CSS can be found below.
+*The Psalms* is proudly hosted by [Write.as](http://write.as/about) - a new sort of blogging content management system built atop [Markdown](https://daringfireball.net/projects/markdown/) and maintained by a company which [explicitly shares](https://write.as/principles) my commitment to a better, Open web.

+[**My theme**](https://write.as/themes/bilge) is adapted from [Anxiety](https://write.as/themes/anxiety) by Max Henderson.
+The full CSS can be found below and on [this GitHub repository](https://github.com/extratone/bilge).

 ## Colors